-Cancer Type Median Survival 95% CI
+Cancer Type Median Survival (wks) 95% CI (wks)

-- (wks) (wks)

-Ovarian 73.9 (49.1, 1164)
+Ovarian 73.9 (49.1 - 116.4)

-NSCL 34.7 (18.9, 48.0)
+NSCL 34.7 (18.9 - 48.0)

-Bladder 57.4 (27.1, 94.9)
+Bladder 57.4 (27.1 - 94.9)

 In addition to being assessed for anti-tumor efficacy, patients are also monitored for adverse events in clinical studies.
 The most significant adverse events expected with taxanes are neutropenia and peripheral neuropathy.
-The incidence of Grade 3 or Grade 4 neutropenia across all the Phase 2a studies conducted was 36%.
-No peripheral neuropathy was observed in 64% of patients, Grade 3 peripheral neuropathy was reported in only 9% of patients, and no patients experienced Grade 4 peripheral neuropathy in the Phase 2a studies.
+The incidence of Grade 3 or Grade 4 neutropenia across all the Phase 2a studies conducted (150 patients) was 37%.
+No peripheral neuropathy was observed in 63% of patients, Grade 3 peripheral neuropathy was reported in only 10% of patients, and no patients experienced Grade 4 peripheral neuropathy.
 We believe these adverse event rates compare favorably to the reported neutropenia and peripheral neuropathy experienced when Taxol is administered at the approved dose of 175 mg/m2 every three weeks.
 Dose reductions or treatment delays due to toxicity from TOCOSOL Paclitaxel did not limit long-term treatment in most patients.
 At the highest dose tested, 120 mg/m2 weekly, approximately 70% of planned doses were delivered on schedule at full dose, for a median weekly dose over time of 105 mg/m2.
 At the 100 mg/m2 dose level, approximately 84% of doses were delivered on schedule at full dose, for a median weekly dose of 96 mg/m2.
 Paclitaxel-mediated infusion reactions, sometimes called "hypersensitivity reactions" and involving pain, flushing, shortness of breath or chest tightness, were infrequently observed following more than 2,500 administered doses.
 Only 15% of doses led to a reaction of any severity, and fewer than 1% of doses led to reactions that were of Grade 3 severity, i.e., requiring supportive treatment.
-There were no Grade 4 infusion reactions with our product could be ameliorated by temporary (a few minutes) interruption of infusion, while corticosteroid premedications were not helpful.
+There were no Grade 4 infusion reactions.
+Again, we believe these frequencies compare favorably with reported rates of infusion reactions upon administration of Taxol.
+Investigators have reported that infusion reactions with our product could be ameliorated by temporary (a few minutes) interruption of infusion, while corticosteroid premedications were not helpful.
 Infusion reactions very rarely prevented delivery of intended doses.
-Overall, we believe that TOCOSOL Paclitaxel appears to be well tolerated over multiple treatment cycles.
+Overall, we believe that TOCOSOL Paclitaxel app

 In September 2004, we initiated a Phase 2b study of TOCOSOL Paclitaxel for first line treatment of women with metastatic breast cancer.
 By October 2004, we had enrolled a total of 47 patients.
-At the end of April,2005, the investigators reported an overall objective response rate of at least 51% (data reporting is incomplete and ongoing), with a 95% confidence interval of 36% to 66%.
-The types and frequencies of adverse events to date are consistent with expectations based on previous studies of TOCOSOL Paclitaxel.
-Twenty-eight patients remained on active treatment at the end of April 2005.
+At the end of July 2005, the investigators reported an overall objective response rate of 53% (data reporting is incomplete and ongoing), with a 95% confidence interval of 38% to 68%.
+The types and frequencies of adverse events to date are consistent with previous studies of TOCOSOL Paclitaxel.
+Eleven patients remained on active treatment at the end of June 2005.
 We expect to be able to estimate the median time to progression in the third quarter of this year and follow-up for survival will continue throughout the next two years.